What's Your Budget?

 It’s true that you often get what you pay for.
 However, this isn’t strictly the case within the gaming sphere.
 While the best downloadable games require a pass which can set you back around $30, the large majority of browser-based games are free to play.
 Again, this plays right into the hands of casual gamers, who would much prefer to keep their hands in their pocket given their fleeting interest in online gaming.
 However, this isn’t to say that it’s not possible to spend real money while playing, with models like freemium and shareware offering additional functionality or more rounds.
 The opportunity to spend real money is very much still there for those who want to enhance their experience or get ahead.

-The speed and flexibility of modern browsers has meant that those who prefer browser based gaming are no longer required to put up with poor graphics and sluggish gameplay.
+The speed and flexibility of modern browsers has meant that those who prefer browser based gaming are no longer required to put up with poor graphics and sluggish gameplay, something which you can check by your internet speed test.
 In fact, it’s fair to say that many of today’s online games wouldn’t look out of place on a next-generation console.
 The main real difference between Steam based games such as Dota 2 and titles such as Armor Games’ browser-based Street Skater is depth, whether that be in the characters, storyline or playability of the game.
 But again, this suits the casual gamer who wants a game that they can instantly engage with little effort and doesn’t require too many hours of their time to get right.